 Stamina Doorway Trainer Pro

 Today’s object of our attention is the Stamina Doorway Trainer Plus, by Stamina.
-Stamina is an American company that makes everything from complicated Pilates reformers to workout DVDs.
+Stamina is an American company that makes everything from the best pilates reformer machines to workout DVDs.
 One thing that especially interests us is their outdoor multi-station.
 It is similar to what you may see in a public park.
 Though it’s not the focus of this review, the outdoor equipment shows how different Stamina is from typical low-cost fitness suppliers who focus solely on more basic indoor units.

 The Doorway Trainer Plus is for inside, but it is just as tough and versatile as the outdoor trainers.
 It can provide its own strenuous workout, or act as a bridge between heavier lifting or HIIT sessions.
 The promise of any pull up bar is that once installed, it is always there and requires very little setup for use.